Porridge vs Oats

-All infants, when they are weaned from mother’s milk are given food first in a semi solid (or semi liquid) form and it is referred to as porridge (generic name).
+The difference between porridge and oats mainly stems from the ingredients used to make them.
+All infants, when they are weaned from mother’s milk are given food first in a semi-solid or semi-liquid form, and it is referred to as porridge.
+Porridge is a generic name.
 It is nothing but boiled grains mixed in water or milk or both.
 This recipe is easily digestible and is considered very healthy and wholesome for human beings.
-In general, porridge is made with oats though it is common in different cultures for porridge to be made with other grains and cereals.
-However, when the dish is prepared with other types of cereals and grains, it is called by other names and not porridge.
+In general, porridge is made with oats though it is common in different cultures for the porridge to be made with other grains and cereals.
+However, when the dish is prepared with other types of cereals and grains, it is called by other names too other than saying just porridge.
 Because oats have traditionally been associated with porridge, people become confused when asked differences between porridge and oats or oatmeal.
 This article will remove all doubts from the minds of the readers by highlighting differences between porridge and oats.

 What is the difference between Porridge and Oats (Oatmeal)?

-· Porridge is a semi solid recipe that is prepared with oats that are boiled and mixed with water or milk or both.
+• Porridge is a semi-solid recipe that is prepared with oats or any other grain that are boiled and mixed with water or milk or both.

 • Oatmeal is a meal made by processing oats.

 • In different cultures, porridge is made using other cereals such as rice, wheat, maize, barley, or even corn.
 In such instances, it is better to refer to these recipes according to the ingredient and not as porridge which is commonly associated with oats.

 • Different Names:

 • Porridge can be made using different grains.

 • So, oatmeal is a good word to refer to porridge made using oats.